genevievecurry/portfolio-23/content/projects/rails-survey/index.md

 The essential goals of the project were to use survey data to tell a story that is:

-- True to the data
+- True to the data!
 - Interesting
 - Easily understood
 - Valuable to community members